brett-olsen/C64-Bridge-Project/README.md

 <br>
 <img width="1184" height="997" alt="Screenshot_20260117_221310-1" src="https://github.com/user-attachments/assets/ab6163f4-f640-4426-a15f-a93d932c32fe" />
 <br>
-And thats it, your all done!
-You have configured your Pi Zero, installed the Network Daemon, configured the Serial Bridge and have VibeC64 connected to your Commmodore C64 Ultimate, great work!<br>
+And thats it, you’re all done!
+You have configured your Pi Zero, installed the Network Daemon, configured the Serial Bridge and have VibeC64 connected to your Commodore C64 Ultimate, great work!<br>
 <br>

 **6) MISC Tools & Arch/Linux Notes for VibeC64**<br>